 The trouble, however, was that our client was a self-employed concrete finisher.
-His work required him to regularly lift 80+ pound buckets of cement; to mix by hand a cement/acrylic compound; and to work on his hands and knees all day.
+His work required him to regularly lift 80-pound buckets of cement; to mix by hand a cement/acrylic compound; and to work on his hands and knees all day.

 Still, the insurance company tried to avoid paying him for his losses.
-They claimed he was subject to the limited tort option.
-He wasn't, under the circumstances of the case.
-But they told him he was and they used it as an excuse not to pay him.
+They claimed that he was subject to the limited tort option.
+He wasn’t, under the circumstances of the case.
+But they told him that he was and they used it as an excuse not to pay him.

 The case has now partly resolved.
 The insurance company paid $75,000 to settle the claim against the negligent driver.
 Now, we’re going against the same insurance company for underinsured motorist benefits.
 Stay tuned…